 We pray as a whole school to begin and end each school day.
 Each class also prays before and after meals, giving thanks for all the gifts bestowed on us by our loving God.

-Each week, we gather as a school community to celebrate Mass on Tuesday and Friday.
+Each week, we gather as a school community to celebrate Mass.
 Teachers and their students take turns preparing the Mass.
 Students participate as lectors, servers, gift bearers, choir members, and student musicians.
 Parents and families are invited to attend mass each week to join us in song, prayer, and to praise the Lord together!

 Eucharistic Adoration is held weekly on Thursdays in our parish.
 Two grades each week attend, which allows every class to participate in Adoration one time per month.
 Being in the holy presence of our Lord is an experience that is valued and prioritized in our faith community.

 Each grade level is paired with another grade level, each year, in order to share prayer experiences.
 Once monthly, the classes meet together for various activities, getting to know one another, and to share faith through prayer.
-This year our school theme is “Discover the Saint in You” and many prayer partner experiences have revolved around learning more about the lives of the saints we are studying as a school.
+This year our school theme is “Journey with Mary” and many prayer partner experiences have revolved around learning more about the life of Mary, our Mother.
 We are building a community of faith-filled friends!

 Faith Through Sacraments